 Scientist, Dr. Carl Cotman began to study the exercise/brain relationship in a laboratory using mice.
 He tested the intellectual capabilities of a group of mice then trained them to run on a running wheel, finding that they did this willingly and ran up to 4 kilometers a night on their own.

-This sparked neuroscience to discover the mystery of the brain and exercise.
+This sparked neuroscience to discover the mystery of the brain and physical exercise.
 Some discoveries include:

 - That exercise turned on the attention system and sparked our frontal cortex that activates the Executive Function Network, (basically the Boss of the brain), that helps to optimise thinking and learning.